rpm-software-management/dnf/doc/cli_vs_yum.rst

 The important system repos should never be down and we see the third party repos down often enough to warrant this change.
-Note that without this setting and without an explicit ``skip_if_unavailable=True`` in the relevant repo .ini file DNF immediately stops on a repo error, confusing and bothering the user.
+Note that without this setting and without an explicit ``skip_if_unavailable=True`` in the relevant repo .ini file Yum immediately stops on a repo error, confusing and bothering the user.

 See the related `Fedora bug 984483 <https://bugzilla.redhat.com/show_bug.cgi?id=984483>`_.